andersmurphy/andersmurphy-blog/resources/posts/2020-12-27-clojure-cond-deep-merge-remove-nils-and-the-shape-of-output.md

 When you have a visual representation of code that you like and an implementation that is less attractive but more performant you can use a macro to get the best of both worlds.
 Macros allow you to rewrite code at compile time from a representation you prefer to an implementation that works.

-How would we got from our map representation to `cond->` and `assoc-in` implementation?
+How would we get from our map representation to `cond->` and `assoc-in` implementation?
 First we will need the paths to each leaf node in our map:

 ```Clojure
 (defn all-paths [m]